 How to apply?

-The supervision always involve two, but ocasionally three supervisors.
+The supervision always involve two, but occasionally three supervisors.
 Apart from face-to-face meetings with the supervisors, my PhD students are expected to take active part in the PhD Lab, i.e. a series of joint meetings of all PhD students of mine with me, as well in a wide array of meetings and seminars organized by the UvA’s Department of Sociology, its Program Group Political Sociology and multidisciplinary centers, notably the Center for Urban Studies (CUS) and the Institute for Migration and Ethnic Studies (IMES).

 - a short statement of motivation: why you are interested in the AISSR PhD program at UvA and working with me in particular?
 Also say a few words about your ultimate career goals;